Oléron: Geography and climate

 The climate is generally mild (maritime temperate) with sufficient but not excessive rainfall, but with probably from 3 to 15 days of intense heat in the summer months of July and August, mostly grouped.

+Oléron is located on the sunniest part of the French Atlantic coast, receiving more than 2100 hours of sunshine per year.

 Administration

 Administratively, the island belongs to the Charente-Maritime département, in the Nouvelle-Aquitaine région.
 The island is divided into 8 communes: